-2016 at Youth Alliance was marked with strengthening of old relationships and beginning of some new ones as we came together at Alumni Meet and Gramya Manthan expanded to Ahmedabad with its first winter edition.
-One thing that came up strongly in the Alumni Meet was the proposal for more space to meet as a group.
-One of the ideas that germinated gave birth to Action Learning Days, which is one weekend day per month booked for our alumni to do a host of things together from day-long learning journeys to a movie together to visit any organization for a group discussion or leadership circle.
+2016 at Youth Alliance was marked with strengthening of old relationships and beginning of some new ones as we came together at 5 years celebration of Youth Alliance.
+One thing that came up strongly in the celebration was the proposal for more space to meet as a group.
+One of the ideas that germinated gave birth to Action Learning Saturdays, which is one weekend day every month held for our alumni to do a host of things together from day-long learning journeys to a movie together to visit any organization for a group discussion or leadership circle.
+It also becomes an opportunity for non-alumni to come in YA circles and share the experience.

-Action Learning is an initiative to invite and engage all YA alums in order to continue their learning.
+Action Learning is an initiative to invite and engage all YA alums in order to continue their learning and open our door to non-alums as well.

 January: At Katputli Colony